Foreign worker: Arab States of the Persian Gulf

 The population in the current GCC states has grown more than eight times during 50 years.
 Foreign workers have become the primary, dominant labour force in all sectors of the economy excluding the government bureaucracy.
 With rising unemployment, GCC governments embarked on formulating labour market strategies to improve this situation, create sufficient employment opportunities for nationals, and limit the dependence on expatriate labour.
 Restrictions have been imposed: the sponsorship system, the rotational system of expatriate labour to limit the duration of foreigners' stay, curbs on naturalization and the rights of those who have been naturalised, etc. This has also led to efforts to improve the education and training of nationals.
 Localization remains low among the private sector, however.
 This is due to the traditionally low income the sector offers.
 Also included are long working hours, a competitive work environment, and a need to recognise an expatriate supervisor, often difficult to accept.

 In 2005, low-paid Asian workers staged protests, some violent, in Kuwait, Bahrain, and Qatar for not receiving salaries on time.
 In March 2006, hundreds of mostly south Asian construction workers stopped work and went on a rampage in Dubai, UAE, to protest their harsh working conditions, low or delayed pay, and general lack of rights.
 Sexual harassment of Filipina housemaids by local employers, especially in Saudi Arabia, has become serious.
 In recent years, this has resulted in a ban on the migration of females under 21.
 Such nations as Indonesia have noted the maltreatment of women in the GCC states, with the government calling for an end to the sending of housemaids altogether.
 In GCC countries, a chief concern with foreign domestic workers in childcare without the desired emphasis on Islamic and Arabic values.

 Possible developments in the future include a slowdown in the growth of foreign labour.
 One contributor to this is a dramatic change in demographic trends.
 The growing birth rate of nationals in the GCC states will lead to a more competitive workforce in the future.
 This could also lead to a rise in the numbers of national women in the workforce.

-A report published by human rights organizations in 2022 suggested up to 10,000 migrant workers die annually in the Gulf.
+A report published by human rights organizations in 2022 suggested up to 10,000 migrant workers die annually in the Gulf, with more than half of deaths being unexplained and recorded as due to "natural causes" or "cardiac arrest" with lacking investigations from the Gulf states..

+After criticism by human rights groups during the 2022 World Cup,Qatar has underwent several many of which is considered rare in the region with qatar abolishing the kafala system through new labour laws some of these laws abolished is the exit permit enacted a new national minimum wage for all workers, including migrant workers.
+Many human rights group argue that it is still not enough but the abolishment of the kafala system happens to be impactful in the region.Qatar is seeking to decrese its dependency on foreign workers force by 2030.